furiosa-ai/furiosa-metrics-exporter/README.rst

      - The core number of the Furiosa NPU device. e.g. 0, 1, 2, 3, 4, 5, 6, 7, 0-1, 2-3, 0-3, 4-5, 6-7, 4-7, 0-7
    * - device
      - The device name of the Furiosa NPU device. e.g. npu0
-   * - kubernetes_node_name
-     - The name of the Kubernetes node where the exporter is running, this attribute can be missing if the exporter is running on the host machine or in a naked container.
    * - uuid
      - The UUID of the Furiosa NPU device.
+   * - pci_bus_id
+     - The PCI bus ID of the Furiosa NPU device. e.g. 0000:c7:00.0
+   * - firmware_version
+     - The firmware version of the Furiosa NPU device. e.g. 2025.1.0+696efad
+   * - pert_version
+     - The pert version of the Furiosa NPU device. e.g. 2025.1.0+1694e18
+   * - driver_version
+     - The driver version of the Furiosa NPU device. e.g. 2025.1.0+f09a8d8
+   * - hostname
+     - The hostname of the machine where the exporter is running.
+This attribute can be missing if the exporter is running on the host machine or in a naked container.
+   * - namespace
+     - The Kubernetes namespace where the exporter is running.
+This attribute can be missing if the exporter is running on the host machine or in a naked container.
+   * - pod
+     - The name of the Kubernetes pod where the exporter is running.
+This attribute can be missing if the exporter is running on the host machine or in a naked container.
+   * - container
+     - The name of the Kubernetes container where the exporter is running.
+This attribute can be missing if the exporter is running on the host machine or in a naked container.

 The metric label “label” is used to describe additional attributes specific to each metric.
 This approach helps avoid having too many metric definitions and effectively aggregates metrics that share common characteristics.